-From a previously opened database table, delete rows selected by the conditions established by Where$.
-The formation of the Where$ string is exactly the same as described in the sql.query command.
+From a previously opened database table, delete rows selected by the conditions established by the Where string expression.
+The Count variable reports the number of rows deleted.

+The formation of the Where string is exactly the same as described in the sql.query command.
+Both Where and Count are optional.
+If the Where string is omitted all rows are deleted, and the Count variable must be omitted, too.